formaloo/quiz-app-android/README.md

 </details>

-You can find the full documentation on [developers page](https://en.formaloo.com/developers/)
+You can also find the full documentation on the [developers page](https://en.formaloo.com/developers/)